Rigidity results, inverse curvature flows and Alexandrov-Fenchel type inequalities in the sphere: Geometric inequalities

 Note that the inequality at time $t$ is an equality if and only $M_t$ is totally umbilic.
 Using the induction hypothesis we obtain after a simple calculation

 again with equality if and only if $M_t$ is totally umbilic.
 Employing \eqref{QuerVolEqII} and the decay Lemma, we obtain

 for $t\rightarrow T^*$.
 However, the right hand side equals zero, as a proof by induction shows.
-Hence we obtain the inequality \eqref{GeomIneqEqIII} and equality holds if and only if $M$ is a geodesic sphere. \end{proof}
+Hence we obtain the inequality \eqref{GeomIneqEqIII2} and equality holds if and only if $M$ is a geodesic sphere. \end{proof}

-\textbf{Acknowledgements.} We would like to thank Prof. Oliver Schn\"urer for an interesting discussion concerning the interior sphere condition.
-Furthermore we would like to thank Prof. Claus Gerhardt for pointing out, that the class of curvature functions for which Theorem \ref{mainthm1} is true had to be modified.
+\textbf{Acknowledgements.} We would like to thank Prof.~Oliver Schn\"urer for an interesting discussion concerning the interior sphere condition.
+We would like to thank Prof.~Claus Gerhardt for pointing out, that the class of curvature functions for which Theorem \ref{mainthm1} is true had to be modified.
+Furthermore we would like to thank Prof.~Rolf Schneider for valuable comments on isoperimetric problems for the mixed volumes.